Birthday Themed Centers & Activities for Little Learners

 Spatula Painting!
-Well you have to have cake (or cupcakes) for a birthday and why not paint with “icing” using spatulas!
-Put those paint brushes away and grab some mini spatulas (dollar store find).
-For “icing” I added white glue to the paint to make it super shiny and to give a sticky texture.
+Every birthday needs cake and icing, so why not paint with “icing” using spatulas?
+Put those paintbrushes away and grab some mini spatulas from Dollar Tree.
+For “icing,” I added white glue to the paint to make it super shiny and to give a sticky texture.
 It’s equal parts glue and paint.
-It’s great fine motor work too because too spread the icing (aka paint) students have to move their wrist back and forth to spread the paint on the paper.
+It’s great fine motor work, too, because to spread the icing (aka paint), students have to move their wrists back and forth to spread the paint on the paper.

 Streamer Art!
-We do so many different types of collages the first part of the year to help with scissor skills and tearing skills.
+We do so many different types of collages in the first part of the year to help with scissor skills and tearing skills.
 Streamers are perfect to tear or cut for little learners.
-If kiddos are struggling using scissor try using loop scissors that bounce back open as they cut.
-If they love cutting like my students do try a wrapping paper collage too which is perfect for a birthday theme.
+If kiddos are struggling using scissors, try using loop scissors that bounce back open as they cut.
+If they love cutting as my students do, try a wrapping paper collage, which is perfect for a birthday theme.

-Birthday Writing Tray (with sprinkles)!
-If you are daring make a writing tray with birthday sprinkles!
+Sprinkles Birthday Writing Tray!
+If you are daring, make a writing tray with birthday sprinkles!
 I put a tray under it to catch all the extra sprinkles that “hop” out.
-Write letters, numbers, shapes, different types of lines, or sight words in the writing tray.
+Write letters, numbers, shapes, and different types of lines or sight words in the writing tray.
 This tray is from this lacing set.
-You can also use one of those kid divided plates or any small tray.
+You can also use one of those kid-divided plates or any small tray.

-Birthday Lette Dot It!
-Learning letter names can be HARD so make it FUN with a birthday letter dot it.
+Birthday Letter Dot It!
+Learning letter names can be HARD, so make it FUN with a birthday letter dot it.
 Pick a letter, identify it, find it on the game board, and dot it with a cupcake counter or mini eraser.
-We played this game for small group then I put it in the library center for students to play independently.
+We played this game in small groups, and then I put it in the library center for students to play independently.

 Cupcake Letter Match!
-Match uppercase and lowercase letters or for the littlest of learners match uppercase and uppercase letters.
+Students can match uppercase and lowercase letters.
+For the littlest of learners, match uppercase and uppercase letters.
 I’m sure you’ve noticed that I’ve used the cupcake letter tops for some of the literacy activities above!
-These cupcake letter puzzle pieces can be used so many ways.
+These cupcake letter puzzle pieces can be used in many ways.

 Birthday Themed Writing Table!
-It’s packed with things to make birthday cards like birthday paper, envelopes, birthday vocabulary words and phrases, blank cards (aka folded paper), Happy Birthday Word Stips, and How to Make a Card poster.
-Oh and make sure you put student name cards and family word cards in the center so they can write who their cards are for.
-Students will LOVE writeing and drawings cards for their families and friends.
+It’s packed with things to make birthday cards, envelopes, birthday vocabulary words and phrases, blank cards (aka folded paper), Happy Birthday word strips, and How to Make a Card poster.
+Make sure you put student name cards and family word cards in the center so they can write who their cards are for.
+Students will LOVE writing and drawing cards for their families and friends.

 Birthday Candle Count Class Book!
 Make a class counting book for the classroom library that students can read over and over.
 You can see our book at the bottom of the bookshelf in the photo above.

 Birthday Candle Patterns!
-For a birthday everyone sings and then the birthday person blows out the candles.
-So I thought why not use candles as a math manipulative and make color patterns.
-My kiddos went CRAZY for this activity.
-They would make a pattern then pretend to blow out the candles.
-To make it even more engaging give each child a ball of play dough and they can make the pattern in their play dough cake.
+When celebrating a birthday, everyone sings, and then the birthday person blows out the candles.
+So I thought, why not use candles as a math manipulative and make color patterns?
+My kiddos went CRAZY for this activity!
+They would make a pattern and then pretend to blow out the candles.
+To make it even more engaging, give each child a ball of play dough, and they can make the pattern in their play dough cake.
 I found these candles at Walmart.

 FREE Cupcake Counting Mats!
-Students count out the corresponding number”sprinkles” for the cupcake using tweezers.
-OR Students can make “sprinkles” with play dough by rolling small peices of the play dough in spinkle like balls.
+Students count out the corresponding number of “sprinkles” for the cupcake using tweezers.
+Students can also make “sprinkles” with play dough by rolling small pieces of the play dough and “sprinkling” them on the cupcakes.

 Birthday Cake Shapes!
-Students match the shape candles to corresponding shape birthday cake.
-I am going to warn you, after playing all these yummy cake and cupcake games with your kiddos you may crave something sweet and have to stop by a bakery on the way home (I did).
+Students match the shape candles to the corresponding shape birthday cake.
+I am going to warn you, after playing all these yummy cake and cupcake games with your kiddos, you may crave something sweet and have to stop by a bakery on the way home (I did).

-5 Senses!
-A child’s birthday is filled with sounds, smells, tastes, and smells so it’s the perfect theme to do a 5 senses science unit!
-AT the science table are sound jars and smelly jars for students to explore.
+Five Senses!
+A child’s birthday is filled with sounds, smells, tastes, and smells, so it’s the perfect theme to do a 5 senses science unit!
+At the science table, I set up sound jars and smelly jars for students to explore.
 You can grab my 5 Senses unit HERE.

 Birthday Play Dough Tray!
-Grab some number candles, regular candles, silicone cupcake liners, and some small pans to make an easy (and math packed) play dough tray.
-If you want a funfetti type play dough just make a batch play dough and once it cools let students sprinkle in real sprinkles!
-Add a few drops of vanilla extract and it will make it smell like real birthday cake too.
+Grab some number candles, regular candles, silicone cupcake liners, and some small pans to make an easy (and math-packed) play dough tray.
+If you want a funfetti-type play dough, just make a batch of play dough, and once it cools, let students sprinkle in real sprinkles!
+Add a few drops of vanilla extract, and it will make it smell like real birthday cake too.

 Birthday Sensory Table!
 It’s colored rice with number candles, regular candles, and either plastic or silicone cupcake cups.
 I found the number candles at Walmart a few years ago.
 You can also add pom poms for “sprinkles”.

-Ok so that was a long one!
-Can you tell I really LOVE doing a birthday theme in my classroom with my students?
+Can you tell I really LOVE doing birthday themed centers and activities in my classroom with my students?
 If you haven’t tried a birthday theme yet, try it.
-I promise it will be a ton of fun and tons of learning will occur through play!
+I promise it will be a ton of fun, and tons of learning will occur through play!

-If you want the printables…. grab the Birthday Math & Literacy Centers HERE, Birthday Dramatic Play HERE, or the5 Sciences Little Learners Science Unit HERE.
+If you want the birthday themed centers and printables…. grab the Birthday Math & Literacy Centers HERE, Birthday Dramatic Play HERE, or the 5 Sciences Little Learners Science Unit HERE.